 AWS Glue is a Cloud-optimized ETL (Extract, Transform, and Load) Service from Amazon Web Services (AWS).
-It allows you to organize, locate, move and transform all your Dataset across your business, so you can put them to use.
-Although it gives you the best results when used independently, it is always recommended to integrate with a reliable Data Warehouse.
-AWS Glue Snowflake Integration is one of the most popular integrations.
+It allows you to organize, locate, move, and transform all your datasets across your business.
+Although it gives you the best results when used independently, it is always recommended to integrate with a reliable data warehouse.
+AWS Glue Snowflake Integration makes sure that your data is securely stored in a centralized location.

 This article will introduce you to AWS Glue and Snowflake Integration.
 It will also provide a comprehensive guide that you can use while setting up AWS Glue Snowflake Integration.
-The guide houses all the steps including the AWS Glue Snowflake configuration.

 Introduction to AWS Glue

-AWS Glue Snowflake: AWS Glue logo
+Glue logo

-AWS Glue is Serverless which means that you don’t need to take the headache of provisioning and managing servers, and you get charged only for the time taken by your ETL Jobs.
+AWS Glue is serverless which means that you don’t need to take the headache of provisioning and managing servers, and you get charged only for the time taken by your ETL Jobs.
 It even comes with a visual interface that allows you to define your ETL jobs without writing a single line of code.

 Introduction to Snowflake